wavemaker/docs/learn/react-native/skeleton-loader.md

 3. Click bind icon and go to Resource section in the Bind dialog.
 4. Select **pagecontent_skeleton.json** file.
 Click Bind to apply the custom animation to all components at the Page level.

-In the below video we can see how the Skeleton Loader appears after using the animation resource.
+In the below video, you can see how the Skeleton Loader appears after using the animation resource.

 <iframe width="560" height="315" src="https://www.loom.com/embed/982a7b46bce846068cacd889d1f771bd?sid=a5481fa2-2d05-49be-9c8b-e372444ee63f" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>